bonidier/synology-scripts/customPS1/README.md

     /etc/profile
     /opt/etc/profile (ipkg)

-2/ copy your personal file to /etc/myps1.sh, and include it in /etc/profile if necessary
+2/ Copy your personal file to /etc/myps1.sh, and include it in /etc/profile if necessary

 ## Configuration